-Fisioativ Moisturiser Cream is developed and dermatologically tested by reputable Glenmark Pharmaceuticals and it is a daily use moisturiser for effective skin repair and hydration.
-Fisioativ Cream contains Squalane, Shea Butter and Olive Oil.
-Fisioativ Cream effectively moisturize dry skin without leaving an oily feel and soothes dry skin and reduces dry patches.
+Fisioativ Moisturiser Cream is developed and dermatologically tested by reputable Glenmark Pharmaceuticals and it is a daily use moisturizer for effective skin repair and hydration.
+Fisioativ Cream contains Squalane, Shea Butter, and Olive Oil.
+Fisioativ Cream effectively moisturizes dry skin without leaving an oily feel and soothes dry skin and reduces dry patches.
 Cleanse skin with warm water and apply a thin layer of Fisioativ Moisturiser Cream onto the skin once a day.

 KEY INGREDIENTS OF FISIOATIV SKIN REPAIR MOISTURISER

 Squalane – Squalene is a natural substance manufactured within our own skin that offers protection and hydration.
 It can be found in Shark livers as well as olives, rice bran, wheat germ, and palm trees.
 Squalene is found naturally in the human blood and skin.
 At birth about 12% of our skin surface is made of squalene.
 In our mid-to-late twenties, its production begins to decline quite rapidly.
 And, by 50, production drops to below 5%.
 The key to squalane’s topical skincare success is that its molecular structure resembles our own skin’s design.
 The similarity allows it to penetrate the skin completely and synthesize quickly (2mm per second), so it won’t clog pores or leave a greasy residue behind.
 It’s also odorless and colorless, which are great properties of a moisturizer.

 - Squalane feeds important processes in the skin cells so that those cells continue reproducing, ultimately guarding healthy and smooth skin against wrinkles and age spots.